SEI-R-2-22/u3_lesson_redux_middleware/README.md

 Now that we've covered Redux actions and Redux Thunk, it's time to put it into practice:

 - Create a new component called `Products`.
 This component should have access to our Redux store.
-Replace the function in the `component` prop in the `Route` in **App.js** with your `Products` component.
+Replace the function in the `element` prop in the `Route` in **App.js** with your `Products` component.
   - When this component mounts, we want to get department by id and store its products in state.
 - Create a Product Reducer.
 You should store an array of products in state.
 Make sure to create a type and have a default case for this reducer.
 Don't forget to add it to your store!
 - Create a new department action that retrieves the department's products.
 A function has been imported for you.
   - Make sure to `dispatch` the information into state.
   - You'll want to add make sure the function is accessible as `props` in your `Products` component.
-- You're able to access the department's id through the address bar utitilizing `props.match.params.id`.
+- You're able to access the department's id through the address bar if we extract it with `useParams` from React Router.
 HINT: You're going to want to use this id and pass it to your action, which will in turn be passed to the `GetDepartmentProducts` as an argument.
 - You'll want to `observe` the id in the address bar for changes.
 Make sure to add it to the `useEffect` dependency array.

 If everything was done correctly, you should see a new list of products every time you click on a new department.